pawelc/docs/toread_opt.md

 2013 - No more pesky learning rates
-2019 - Adaptive Gradient Methods with Dynamic Bound of Learning Rate
+2016 - On large-batch training for deep learning: Generalization gap and sharp minima 2017 - A bayesian perspective on generalization and stochastic gradient descent 2017 - Train longer, generalize better: closing the generalization gap in large batch training of neural networks 2019 - Adaptive Gradient Methods with Dynamic Bound of Learning Rate
     (https://github.com/taki0112/AdaBound-Tensorflow,
     https://github.com/kozistr/AdaBound-tensorflow)